TaleLearnCode/SpeakingEngagements/sessions/navigating-the-maze-of-architecture-decisions.md

 **Elevator Pitch:**
 Struggling with ambiguous design choices?
 Discover how ADRs turned our chaotic debates into a clear, actionable blueprint.
 Learn to document the “why” behind every decision and empower your team with clarity and confidence.

 ---

-### Conference Name 2

-**Title:** "Tweaked Title for Event"
-**Abstract:**
-The abstract was modified to emphasize the security aspects of the presentation for this event.
-It introduces key concerns in modern web development and discusses solutions aligned with the conference’s theme.

-**Tags:** Security, Web Development

----